 The CCSO is also holding its annual coloring contest for children ages 4-12 in participating neighborhoods.
 Neighborhood representatives will be provided with the coloring pages after their neighborhoods are registered for National Night Out.
 The coloring pages can then be distributed to the children in their particular communities.
 The artwork is due by August 29th and can be turned in to any CCSO district station or to the Community Services office located on Audie Lane in La Plata.
 The pages are judged, and two winners will be selected from several age groups.
 The winners will be notified by mail, and awards will be presented in October.

 For over 20 years, the National Association of Town Watch has recognized Charles County’s participation by awarding the agency its Category II Award for Community Participation.
-Last year, 158 neighborhoods in Charles County participated in National Night Out.
+Last year, over 150 neighborhoods in Charles County participated in National Night Out.

-To find out if your neighborhood is participating, to register your neighborhood to participate, or to make a donation to NNO, contact Community Organizer Connie Gray at 301-932-3080.
+Registration forms are available here.
+To register your neighborhood to participate, find out if your neighborhood is participating, or to make a donation to NNO, contact Community Organizer Connie Gray at 301-932-3080.

 Charles County Crime Solvers offers rewards of up to $1,000 for information that leads to the arrest or indictment of a person responsible for a crime in Charles County.
 Anyone with information about an unsolved crime or the location of a fugitive may contact Charles County Crime Solvers by calling 1-866-411-TIPS, texting CHARLES + the tip to CRIMES (274637) or submitting tips online at tipsubmit.com.
 All individuals who provide tips through Crime Solvers will remain anonymous.
 Learn more at the CCSO’s website.